TokyohX2/Fruitendo/README.md

 ## Support

-To reach developers, either make an issue here on GitHub, make a thread on the [forum](https://www.libretro.com/forums/), chat on [discord](https://discord.gg/C4amCeV), or visit our IRC channel: #retroarch @ irc.freenode.org.
-You could create a post in [Reddit](https://www.reddit.com/r/RetroArch/) with *Technical Support* flair.
+To reach developers, either make an issue here on GitHub, make a thread on the [forum](https://www.libretro.com/forums/), chat on [discord](https://discord.gg/C4amCeV), or visit our IRC channel: #Fruitendo @ irc.freenode.org.
+You could create a post in [Reddit](https://www.reddit.com/r/Fruitendo/) with *Technical Support* flair.

 ## Documentation